drummondlab/drummondlab.github.io/blog/_posts/2015-12-19-edward-parting-poetry.md

 ---
 {% include JB/setup %}

-> _Note: [Edward][1], an accomplished fiddler and novice singer, sang the ditty below to his labmates at his going-away party.
+> _Note: [Edward][1], an accomplished fiddler and novice singer, sang the ditty below to us at his going-away party.
 He was the group's first postdoc, a mathematician who mastered computational molecular evolution, then experimental protein biochemistry, during his tenure.
 He is greatly admired, and will be deeply missed. -- Allan_

 O Drummond Lab
 ==============